-Vets will do everything they can to continue to provide a 24-hour emergency service as usual, but you may be asked to go to a different practice or service than normal.
+Vets will do everything they can to continue to provide a 24-hour emergency service as usual, but you may be asked to go to a different practice than normal.
 Always call first – ring your usual vet and you will get instructions on how to access emergency out-of-hours care.
 Please don’t just turn up at your vet out-of-hours, you may need to go to a different practice and this could delay getting urgent treatment.

 My pet needs ongoing medication, how do I ensure I don’t run out?